 During their time at Transitions, students will learn life and executive functioning skills by cooking, cleaning, organizing and living independently in their own apartments.
 Each night, students will have the opportunity to practice and expand upon these skills by participating in both individual and team projects.
 They will learn to take control of their finances and budget; cook well-balanced and delicious meals; use public transportation to get to and from evening activities; take care of both themselves and their living space; learn about and participate in local clubs and other extracurricular activities in their community; and plan and host social activities.
 Transitions staff will provide guidance while simultaneously encouraging students to incorporate their newly learned skills into their day-to-day responsibilities.

 Housing & Amenities

-students and two- and three- week camp participants live in apartments with one to four roommates in the towns of Gloversville and Johnstown.
+Students and two- and three- week program participants live in apartments with one to four roommates in the towns of Gloversville and Johnstown.

 Apartments are selected based on each person’s unique needs.
 A student with more complex support needs may live in an apartment close to 24/7 staff while another may live independently with a housemate, with staff visiting daily.

 Basic furnishings and amenities such as Internet, cable TV and on-site laundry facilities are provided.
 In addition to public transit, Transitions provides a regular shuttle service between the program building, the college and local towns.

 Personal safety and security is a basic element of the residential supports provided by Transitions.
 The safety of every student is of utmost importance, and each is provided with access to counseling, medical and staff supports via a comprehensive network of on-call professionals that are available 24 hours a day.
 All apartments are equipped with fire and personal safety equipment such as fire and smoke alarms, detailed evacuation plans, and emergency procedures and contact instructions.